petaflot/saunactrl/README.md

-Some electronics to control a sauna, with PID, web server and a few other things
+Some electronics to control a sauna, with PID, web server.

 # Features